Our clients typically get a 200% increase in the

 4. Improve Your Website Based on Analytics

-It’s wonderful when you keep receiving good news via your dashboard – your metrics are showing that your website is driving your business objectives.
-However, it could also be that the results are not that good, and your objectives are far from being met.
+It’s wonderful when you keep receiving good news like when the metrics are showing that your website is driving your business objectives.
+However, it could also be that the results are not that good and your objectives are far from being met.
 Whether it’s the former or the latter situation, as business owners, we are ALWAYS looking to improve things.
 The true power of Google Analytics comes from being able to see WHERE these improvements are needed.
 For example, with your conversions and events set up, you can explore the Multi-Channel Funnels to see the path that visitors take to conversion.

 Watch the video below to understand MCFs.
 Based on this, you’ll have a good idea about paths that convert and learn how interaction occurs on your site.
 With this information, you can improve pages, remove them or add new ones that you think will drive your goals faster.

-If you do not wish to spend time going through all of these different resources, or feel your time is better utilized elsewhere in your business – you can always drop us a line so we can help you set it up.
+If you do not wish to spend time going through all of these different resources, or feel your time is better utilized elsewhere in your business, you can always drop us a line so we can help you set it up.
 Questions?
 Comments?
-Please ask us!
+Feel free to tell us!